jon-jacky/Piety/samples/README.md

 - **vt_keyboard.py**, **key.py**, **line.py**: support terminal
-    keyboard input with history and editing, similar to Unix *readline*.
+    keyboard input with history and editing, similar to Unix *readline* or Python *raw_input*, but without blocking.
 Can optionally be used with any terminal applications, including *pysh*, *ed*, and *edd*.
 The applications do not import these modules, instead they are coordinated by the Piety *console* module.
 See examples in the *scripts* directory.

 Other: